actonlang/acton/docs/tutorial/example-0.md

 # Example 0 - Hello World

-We follow tradition and introduce Acton programmin with the following minimal example
+We follow tradition and introduce Acton programming with the following minimal example

 ```py
 actor main(env):